 If you have someone preparing your taxes, have the tax preparer request an extension for you.
 In most cases, an extension request is free as part of whichever package you purchase.
 The good thing is that you don't have to do much of anything other than tell your preparer you want an extension.
 The downside is that you need to make sure the tax preparer actually requests the extension.

 Tax preparers are human and make mistakes, so make sure the extension is submitted and accepted.
 If your tax preparer completes the form, you can always ask to mail it yourself.
 Or if the tax preparer is taking care of everything, you can always ask for some kind of documentation showing the extension was requested in case something happens.
 When transmitted electronically, there's usually some kind of confirmation showing the request was transmitted that can be printed for your personal records.

 IRS Free File

 The IRS offers Free File tax preparation and filing software to give taxpayers a free option for their federal tax returns.
 Free state return options are available.
 If you are using Free File to prepare your taxes, options for filing a free extension request are available in the software and typically take only minutes.
 Even better, you avoid the fees charged by companies for preparing your taxes.

 Use electronic payment for an automatic extension

-An extension of time to file will automatically process when taxpayers pay all or part of their taxes electronically by April 15.
+An extension of time to file will automatically process when taxpayers pay all or part of their taxes electronically by the due date.
 There is no need to file a paper or electronic Form 4868 when making a payment with IRS Direct Pay, the Electronic Federal Tax Payment System (EFTPS) or by debit or credit card.
 Select "Form 4868" as the payment type.
 Keep the confirmation as proof of payment.